AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/profile/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

-This API is only available in Android and is deprecated starting version 2.0.0 of the UserProfile extension.
+This API is only available in Android and is deprecated starting in version 2.0.0 of the UserProfile extension.
 Use [`updateUserAttributes`](#updateuserattributes) instead.

 Sets the user profile attributes key and value and allows you to create or update a user profile attribute.